tapgiants/graphql/README.md

 #### Arguments

-**cache**: DataProxy - Cache attribute is provided by Apollo.
-More info can be found [here](https://www.apollographql.com/docs/react/essentials/mutations.html#update).
+**cache**: DataProxy - The cache argument is provided by Apollo.
+Apollo [reference](https://www.apollographql.com/docs/react/essentials/mutations.html#update).

-**query**: Object - GrahqQL query created with `graphql-tag` used previously to fetch the list.
+**query**: Object - A GrahqQL query created with the [`graphql-tag`](https://github.com/apollographql/graphql-tag) package used previously to fetch the list.
 The query is used to find the result set in the cache.
-In order to use just the query without the query variables use the `@connection` directive.
-For more info check out `Common arguments examples` section
+In order to use just the query without the query variables use the [`@connection`](https://www.apollographql.com/docs/react/features/pagination.html#connection-directive) directive.
+For more info check out `Common arguments examples` section.

 **path**: String - The key under which the list result is nested.
-For more info check out `Common arguments examples` section
+For more info check out `Common arguments examples` section.

 **deleteCondition**: Function: Boolean - A callback function used to find the element that we want to remove from the cache.
 Receives item as an argument from the cached list in order to test the callback result.
 If the callback return true the item will be deleted.